Agewerc/Agewerc.github.io/_posts/2020-07-17-EM-Clustering.markdown

 **Inputs:**
    - `file.name`: name of the input .txt file
-   - `spr.ratio`: is used to reduce the sparcity of data by removing very infrequent words
+   - `spr.ratio`: is used to reduce the sparsity of data by removing very infrequent words

 **Outputs:**
-   - `docs`: the unlabled corpus (each row is a document)
+   - `docs`: the unlabeled corpus (each row is a document)
-   - `word.doc.mat`: the count matrix (each rows and columns corresponds to words and documents, respectively)
+   - `word.doc.mat`: the count matrix (rows and columns corresponds to words and documents, respectively)
    - `label`: the real cluster labels (will be used in visualization/validation and not for clustering)